Erika Hilton: Municipal Chamber of São Paulo (2021–2023)

 In 2020, Hilton left Bancada Ativista in order to stand as a candidate for the Municipal Chamber of São Paulo; she was elected with 50,508 votes, the most received by a female councillor, and became the first trans woman to occupy a seat in the chamber.
 During the same election, Thammy Miranda became the first trans man to be elected to the chamber.
 Hilton started her mandate in the chamber on 1 January 2021 and ran as the PSOL candidate to serve as president of the chamber, though was defeated by Milton Leite of the Democrats.
 She was chosen as the leader of the PSOL councillors, which constituted the third largest party in the chamber.

 During her time as a councillor, Hilton sat on the chamber's commissions on human rights and citizenship, public administration, and education and culture.
 Hilton's bills included a proposal to establish a municipal fund to fight hunger, with the objective of financing public policies to ensure food security in São Paulo.

+Parliamentary Inquiry Commission on Transphobia

+At the initiative of Erika Hilton, on 24 September 2021, a Parliamentary Commission of Inquiry (CPI) was established in the Municipal Chamber of São Paulo to investigate violence against transgender and travesti people in the city.
+Erika Hilton was elected president of the Commission and, together with the other members, became responsible for investigating transphobic violence committed against transgender women and men, travesti, and non-binary people in the city.

+The data set relating to the investigation and conclusions of the Parliamentary Commission of Inquiry (CPI) were made available in the CPI's final report, which forwarded 189 recommendations to 33 public and private institutions regarding initiatives to combat institutional transphobia.

+Distribution of sanitary pads to transmasculine students

+On 30 July 2021, the Municipal Chamber of São Paulo approved a bill mandating the distribution of sanitary pads to female students in the city's schools.
+Hilton, together with Councilman Thammy Miranda, proposed an amendment to the bill to replace the words "female students" (alunas) with "students" (estudantes) in order to include transmasculine individuals in the initiative.
+The amendment was rejected by the Council, and the bill was signed into law by Mayor Ricardo Nunes (MDB) on July 12.
+In May 2022, the Socialism and Liberty Party (PSOL), at Hilton's request, filed a lawsuit with the São Paulo Court of Justice seeking to include trans people in the law.
+On May 11, the Court ruled that transmasculine students must be included in the law.